anacodes/NLP_basics/README.md

 # Twitter sentiment analysis

-This is sentiment analysis of twitter data using python.
+This is sentiment analysis of twitter-data using python.

 ## Liabraries used: